knah/VRCMods/Malicious-Mods.md

 ## References

 #### Malicious mods being malware:
 These discord links lead to [VRChat Modding Group Discord server](https://discord.gg/7EQCmgrUnH) #announcements channel.
+Please note that these are just examples that were caught once - **if something is not listed here, it can still be dangerous.**

 ##### KiraiMod/KiraiLib
 This (technically opensource) mod was caught filling its users' desktop with hard-to-delete files and closing the game.